danialfarid/ng-file-upload/README.md

               // ngf-max-total-size is for multiple file select and validating the total size of all files. ngf-min-height, ngf-max-height, ngf-min-width, ngf-max-width="1000" in pixels only images
-              // validate error name: maxHeight ngf-ratio="9x6,1.6" list of comma separated valid aspect ratio of images in float or 3x2 format
+              // validate error name: maxHeight ngf-ratio="8:10,1.6" // list of comma separated valid aspect ratio of images in float or 2:3 format
               // validate error name: ratio
-  ngf-min-duration, ngf-max-duration="100.5" in seconds or "'10s'" or "'10m'" or "'10h'" only audio, video
+  ngf-min-ratio, ngf-max-ratio="8:10" // min or max allowed aspect ratio for the image. ngf-min-duration, ngf-max-duration="100.5" in seconds or "'10s'" or "'10m'" or "'10h'" only audio, video
               // validate error name: maxDuration ngf-validate="{size: {min: 10, max: '20MB'}, width: {min: 100, max:10000}, height: {min: 100, max: 300}